WHO IS LANCASHIRE VOLUNTEER PARTNERSHIP?

-The Lancashire Volunteer Partnership was established in 2016 between public services who wanted to provide one gateway into public service volunteering.
+Lancashire Volunteer Partnership (LVP) was established in 2016 between public services who wanted to provide one gateway into public service volunteering.

-Our aim is to make volunteering for public services rewarding and to provide opportunities for people to make a real difference in their local communities.
+Our aim is to make volunteering for public services rewarding and to provide opportunities for people to make a real difference in their local communities, with the values that shape us.

 By bringing these opportunities into one place and by working together we believe we can look after our volunteers better and allow them to use their skills for the benefit of all.